Rosa-sinensis/Covid-Tracing/README.md

 For the binary tree, dsw algorithm is used as the sorting algorithm

 ### Future Plan
-- Clean the code; segregating function into different subsection.
+- Clean the code; segregating function into different subsections and header file.
 - Adding new features, especially the ones highlighted in the ICBD part.